bayeslife/mockedapp/README.md

 The main idea behind Recorder is:

-1. Make your client's target host configurable.
+1. Make your client's target host configurable
-2. Set up a mocked server locally to proxy the target host.
+2. Set up a mocked server locally to proxy the target host (a url is the first required parameter) and specify the mock directory (the second required parameter)
 3. Point your client at the mockedapp server.

 Then develop or run your tests.
 If a recorded HTTP request is found on disk, it will be played back instead of hitting the target host.
 If no recorded request is found, the request will be forwarded to the target host and recorded to disk.